- Grant Opportunities

 Principal Investigator: Glen Rains, PhD, Associate Professor, Department of Biological and Agricultural Engineering, University of Georgia.

-The primary aim of this project is to test the feasibility of a voice-command emergency stop system on a tractor.
-One challenge is to make voice commands recognizable from a distance while tractor background noise is present.
-Specifically, Dr. Rains et al. will develop a speech recognition system using CMU-Sphinx to enable a tractor to be shut-off using a linear actuator connected to the fuel shut-off system.
-The results of this research will inform future studies to increase the complexity of the interface to accomplish tasks such as automatically sending a help signal when the tractor operator is not responding or has not returned to his or her seat within a specific period of time.
-Relevance: This study is promoting prevention through design (PtD).
-Start/end: 09/30/2012–09/29/2013.
+This prevention through design (PtD) project has sought to develop an effective voice-command emergency stop system for tractors.
+The challenge: How to make voice commands recognizable from a distance when loud background (e.g., engine) noise is present.
+Dr. Rains et al. have been working to develop a speech recognition system using CMU-Sphinx to enable a tractor to be shut-off using a linear actuator connected to the fuel shut-off system.
+The results of this effort will inform future studies to increase the complexity of the interface to accomplish tasks such as automatically sending a HELP signal when the tractor operator is not responding or has not returned to his or her seat within a specific period of time.
+In addition to potentially increasing emergency response times, improved voice-recognition technology may benefit older farmers and farmers with disabilities: cf., e.g., Jenan Jones Benson, "Injury and illnesss recovery," Growing Magazine http://www.growingmagazine.com/print-5135.aspx.
+Through this Southeast Center-funded pilot, Dr. Rains and his team have conducted multiple signal-relay tests using a John Deere 5510 tractor, aimed at developing a neural network and actuator that would function effectively in the presence of engine noise.

 Principal Investigator: Marc D. Fullen, EdD, CSP; Program Leader, Associate Professor, Safety and Health Extension, West Virginia University